KiritoMainBro88/form-filler/MOCK_FORMS_README.md

-# Mock Google Forms for Testing
+# Mock Forms for Testing

-This directory contains mock Google Forms that replicate the structure and behavior of real Google Forms for testing purposes.
+This directory contains mock forms that replicate the structure and behavior of real online forms for testing purposes.

 ## Available Mock Forms